-Here we have a peaceful, pastoral image of the United States, an idyllic portrait of
+Here we have a peaceful, pastoral image of the United States, an idyllic portrait of prosperity and calm.
+But the peace is broken as Walcott continues to watch the screen:

-I watched its gold bars explode on the wagon axles of Mormons, their brows and hunched shoulders set toward Zion, their wide oxen road raising dust in the gopher's nostrils; then a gravelly announcer's voice was embalming the Black Hills it bade the Mojave rejoice, it switched off the neon rose of Vegas, and its shafts came to the huge organ pipes of sequoias, the Pacific, and Today's news.
+I watched its gold bars explode on the wagon axles of Mormons, their brows and hunched shoulders set toward Zion, their wide oxen road raising dust in the gopher's nostrils; then a gravelly announcer's voice was embalming the Black Hills-it bade the Mojave rejoice, it switched off the neon rose of Vegas, and its shafts came to the huge organ pipes of sequoias, the Pacific, and Today's news.